-There are certain conditions around expenses so we recommend that you speak to your accountant about the expenses you wish to claim.
+There are certain conditions around tax-deductible business expenses for companies and Sole Traders so we recommend that you speak to your accountant about the expenses you wish to claim.
 Your accountant will calculate the allowable amount of business expenses that you can enter into your tax return.

-In this guide, we go through some examples of what home office expenses you can claim as a business owner/Director.
+In this guide, we go through some examples of home office expenses you can claim as a business owner/director.

 Home office expenses fall under the term “business expenses”, which must be wholly and exclusively for the purpose of the business.
-But how do you differentiate what is used for personal and business purposes in your home?
+But what about expenses used for personal reasons and business reasons?

-Firstly, there is no need to have two separate bills.
-In general, you need to estimate the percentage of the reasonable business use and then you can claim that amount as a business expense.
+- No need to have two separate bills.
+In general, you need to estimate the percentage of reasonable business use and claim it as a business expense.

-We go through examples of these below but if you would like specific advice on claiming expenses, get in touch with our Client Services Team who are always happy to help with queries.
+We go through examples of some home office expenses below, but if you would like specific advice on claiming expenses, get in touch with our Client Services Team who are here to help with queries.

 For example, it may be difficult to justify claiming an expensive sofa bed in your home office as a business expense.
 This is because it is more likely the sofa bed will be used privately rather than during business hours.

-Claiming part of your mortgage or rent for your home office
+Can you claim part of your mortgage or rent as a business expense?

-Home rent is usually not an allowable business expense
+In general, home rent or mortgage is not an allowable business expense.

-Example of using rent as an business expense
+Example of using home office rent as an business expense

-Tom gives us an example of what may happen if you enter a €5,000 expense in your company accounts when you claim rent as a business expense:
+Here’s what may happen if you enter a €5,000 rent expense in your company accounts:

-Firstly, you’ll need to report this in your Directors Return (Form 11) as personal income.
-Then if you own the property and later want to sell it, you may lose part of your Principal Private Residence (PPR) relief.
-This is because Revenue will look for tax on any profit related to non-personal use of the property.
-In other words, you need to pay tax on the rent you received from your company.
+- If you own the property and later want to sell it, you may lose part of your Principal Private Residence (PPR) relief.
+This is because Revenue will look for tax on any profit related to non-personal use of the property

 - Working at home on a full or part-time basis